 Making the move overseas: My journey from South Africa to Ireland

-But, do the positives outweigh the challenges? – most definitely!
-Making this move has allowed us the opportunity to experience personal growth as we navigate and figure out this new way of life.
-It has given us the opportunity to work for a firm who genuinely shows that it values its employees.
-It has allowed us to work on teams where you are made to feel welcome and a part of the team from day one, which has allowed us to forge wonderful new friendships, both within the ever expanding expat community and with our new colleagues as well, and to enjoy a way of life that allows you far more freedom than we were used to previously.
+Working at EY Financial Services has given me the opportunity to work for a firm that shows it genuinely values its employees.
+It has allowed us to work on teams where you are made to feel welcome and a part of the team from day one, leading to wonderful new friendships, both within the ever expanding expat community and with our new colleagues as well.
+It has allowed us to work with partners who are genuine and approachable, to work in an environment where your hard work is noticed and appreciated and to enjoy a way of life that allows you far more freedom than we were used to previously.

 Interested in making the move?
-Find out more and how to apply here
+Apply HERE